feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might like to sing "Ya Rayah" when running under the
+#> As an Algerian, you might enjoy singing "Ya Rayah" for its nostalgic
-#> rain, and for a flower, "Fleur d’Algérie" could be a charming choice.
+#> rain-soaked vibe, and if you were a flower, you'd probably prefer humming
+#> something gentle and hopeful, like "Diri Maadya" by Souad Massi.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "1e849a3e-1022-41ee-adcb-c625bc494ca1"
+#> [1] "875eeabb-2225-4ec0-92ed-1251c64073ca"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"